 Chasse Eight for the finale.

-This is based on the “Plain Quadrille”.
+The first three figures are the same as those in the “Plain Quadrille” and as the second set just above.
 The names of the standard figures are Pantalon (Trousers), L'Eté (Summer), La Poule (The Hen), Pastorale (Pastoral) and Finale (Final), and you can see that Paine has given these in brackets after four of the tune titles.
 In the picture of Almack's above you can see them dancing Pastorale.

 We danced my version of the First and Fourth figures in the Connections workshop, so let's try my version of the Third and Fifth figures.